 The newest MINI scored four stars in a 2014 round of Euro NCAP crash tests, which is mildly disappointing when most new cars these days so often achieve a full five-star rating.
-A 79% score for adult occupants and 73% for child occupants are perhaps what you’d expect of a small car – but way behind the 84% and 85% ratings respectively for the BMW 2 Series Active Tourer that’s based on the same chassis (and was tested at the same time).
+A 79 percent score for adult occupants and 73 percent for child occupants are perhaps what you’d expect of a small car – but way behind the 84 percent and 85 percent ratings respectively for the BMW 2 Series Active Tourer that’s based on the same chassis (and was tested at the same time).

-The MINI’s worst Euro NCAP score was 56% for safety assistance systems, largely because newer technology like lane departure warning isn’t available at all, while low speed autonomous braking (city braking assistant) is optional, as is a head-up display and automatic cruise control.
+The MINI’s worst Euro NCAP score was 56 percent for safety assistance systems, largely because newer technology like lane departure warning isn’t available at all, while low speed autonomous braking (city braking assistant) is optional, as is a head-up display and automatic cruise control.
 The MINI does have two Isofix points as standard, however.